Grendel61/ros-visualization/README.md

   [ INFO] [1585164731.268737700]: Spawning turtle [turtle1] at x=[5.544445], y=[5.544445], theta=[0.000000]
 ```
 This is shows the name of your turtle "turtle1", and its position and orientation.
-6. At this point, if you opened a browser window to your container at http://localhost:6901/ you should see a turtlebot like this:
+6. At this point, in your ROS browser window (see above) to your container at http://localhost:6901/ you should see a turtlebot like this:

   ![](/pics/turtlebot.png)